Chapel of the Lake is a non-denominational church unified around the belief that the Word of God should shape and guide every facet of our lives.

 If it's your first time at the Chapel, welcome!
 We know every church is unique, so here are a few frequently asked questions to help you plan your visit.

-While masks are recommended at both services; they are only required at the 8:30 service.
-Nursery and children's church is available during the second service at 11:00am.
-Sunday School begins at 10:00am.
+The 8:30am and 11:00am services are identical, but nursery and children's church is only available during the second service at 11:00am.
+Sunday School for all ages begins at 10:00am.

 Where do I go when I get there?

 When you pull in the parking lot, you'll find guest parking right up front.
 As you enter the building, our team of greeters will meet you and show you where to find the sanctuary, restrooms, and children's ministry areas.
 If you need anything during your visit, please don't hesitate to ask!